cisocrgroup/pocoweb/README.md

 file setting the appropriate `$config['backend']['url']` variable.

-If the daemon is running on `localhost:8080` for example, you need to configure redirection URL in your web server and insert set this URL in the configuration.
+If the daemon is running on `localhost:8080` for example, you need to configure the redirection URL in your web server and insert this URL in the configuration as well.

 #### Installation
 You need to install the front-end into your server's web-directory.